 Can I Grow It at Home?

-• Planting: Sow seeds directly in well-drained soil or a pot with enough sunlight.
+• Planting: Remember to place the seeds directly in well-drained soil or a pot with enough sunlight.

 How is It Used?